iaeiou/blue-plankton-2/content/posts/covid-19-vaccine-rollout-in-new-hampshire-going-well.md

 * For example, the Vaccine finder may tell you that your local New Hampshire Walmart has Johnson & Johnson vaccines in stock, but clicking through to the Walmart page will tell you that no Walmarts in New Hampshire have any vaccines at all.
 * The Vaccine Finder information is accurate and up-to-date, Walmart's generic page is not.
 (On the Vaccine Finder you'll even see when the "stock" was last updated.)

-The point is, ignore Walmart's website. \
+Ignore Walmart's website.
-\

-1. You need to register through the <a href="https://www.vaccines.nh.gov/" target="blank">New Hampshire state vaccination website</a>. \
+1. You need to register through the <a href="https://www.vaccines.nh.gov/" target="blank">New Hampshire state vaccination website</a>.
 2. Once you register, you'll be able to book an appointment at Walmart or another pharmacy, or at a mass drive-through vaccination site.

 ## Summary